GossiTheDog/fixes/RpcEptMapper/README.md

 patch.bat creates the Performance subkey, which can be used for elevation of privilege, and then revokes User access to it.
 This way a non-administrator user cannot create the keys to load a malicious DLL.

+# Errors

+Error 1337 - if you have non-English language Windows, you need to change "Users" to the name of your local Users group in Windows.

 # Disclaimers

 SubInAcl.exe is an official Microsoft tool.
 This patch is not an official Microsoft tool.